Find more staff

 Current areas of focus

-Most recently, I have turned my focus to several specific areas of interest that broadly relate to reproduction and relationships – these include peri/menopause, (hetero)sexualities and relationships, and childfree identities.
+In recent years, my research interests have broadly related to women’s reproductive lives and relationships – these include peri/menopause, (hetero)sexualities and relationships, and childfree identities.

-I try to do all the things that most academics do - present at conferences, do public talks, publish papers, submit applications to secure research funding, and work with organisations wherever possible.
-If you want to see my CV for more details of all these things, then please do get in touch.
+I try to do all the things that most academics do - present at conferences, deliver public talks, publish chapter and papers, write books, submit applications to secure research funding, sit on committees, and work with organisations wherever possible.
+If you would like to see my CV for more details, then please do get in touch.

 Supervision